matteo-pellegrini/LatInfLexi/README.md

 - Case (Nom, Gen, Dat, Acc, Voc, Abl);
 - Gender (Masc, Fem, Neut).

 In the third column, the form itself is reported.
+Defective cells are marked as #DEF#.

 The remaining columns provide information on the form's frequency, taken from Tombeur's (1998) Thesaurus Formarum Totius Latinitatis, reporting the total number of occurrences as well as data divided in four different epochs: